conorrussomanno/CreativeCoding_oF_F15/Week5/README.md

 	* Explain what you did... what's new/different about your sketch?
 	* What were your biggest challenges/hurdles?
 	* What were your biggest successes?
+* Walkthrough on creating a README and using Mou...
 * Making a forrest... if we have time...
 	* Maybe just white board and pseudocode